Prismatic cohomology and de Rham-Witt forms: De Rham--Witt forms

-The main advantage of the de Rham-Witt complex is that there is a comparison theorem with crystalline cohomology. \begin{Th} Let $S$ be a ring such that $p$ is nilpotent in $S$, $X/S$ be a smooth scheme over $S$.
-There exists a canonical isomorphism of projective systems of $D(X, W_n(S))$:
+An important advantage of the de~Rham--Witt complex is the existence of a comparison isomorphism with crystalline cohomology.

+\begin{Th} Let $S$ be a ring such that $p$ is nilpotent in $S$, and let $X$ be a smooth scheme over $S$.
+There exists a canonical map of projective systems in the derived category $D^+(X, W_n(S))$ of sheaves of $W_n(S)$-modules on $X_{zar}$: